 The library added a new wing in 2011, designed to complement the historic character of the original Parker House structure.
 The addition features a children’s area, puppet theater, an adult fiction room, meeting space, a teen area, and a mezzanine containing the library’s extensive collection of art books.
 The library has a quiet courtyard garden with an outdoor seating area.

 Mrs. Virginia Shannon Fendrick

 Virginia Shannon Fendrick had deep roots in Mercersburg, Pennsylvania and the surrounding communities.
 She was born June 27th, 1863, the daughter of Daniel Miller Bowles Shannon and his wife, Magdalena Angle Shannon.
 The family included a sister, Antoinette, and brothers, Oliver and William.
-They lived most of their childhood years at the William Smith house on the corner of Main and Oregon Street.
+They lived most of their growing up years at the William Smith house on the corner of Main and Oregon Street.

 She married Christian F. Fendrick, son of Philip and Christina Steiger Fendrick, a well known and respected businessman of Mercersburg.
 They had three children, Raymond, Margarite and Percy.

 Her interest in local history and family genealogy developed early and continued throughout her life.
 She was a charter member of the Mercersburg Woman’s Club and charter member of the Franklin County Chapter of the Daughter’s of the American Revolution (DAR).
 As Chairman of the DAR Genealogical Records, she compiled detailed records on Franklin County soldiers serving during the American Revolution.
 Her research was published by the DAR as “Revolutionary War Soldiers of Franklin County.”

 Mrs. Fendrick was honored for her work in genealogical and historical research by being included in the 1932 edition of The Handbook of American Genealogy of Chicago.